huggingface/hub-docs/docs/hub/doi.md

 ## How to generate a DOI?

 To do this, you must go to the settings of your model or dataset.
-Then you have to go to the DOI section, a button called "Generate DOI" should appear:
+In the DOI section, a button called "Generate DOI" should appear:

 <div class="flex justify-center">
 <img class="block dark:hidden" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/doi-generation.png"/>